 Work on display includes Everything, On Time (2015) by Durfee, MDP Associate Professor Ben Hooker and recently hired Interaction Design faculty and MDP alumna Jenny Rodenhouse (MFA 15), described as “a testing ground for questions about what the city is, and perhaps will be” that investigates how communities might change when real-time virtual navigation of cities becomes possible, and raises questions like, “If the algorithm is the hallmark of our upcoming era, how will it be manifest architecturally, socially, culturally?”

-The exhibition also includes m-a-u-s-e-r’s Natural Wi-Fi (2015),project the Stuttgart- and Istanbul-based art, design and architecture duo developed and created during their design residency at MDP over this past summer, which explores both the material byproducts of the Internet as well as how Nature has become the online world’s aesthetic obsession, and unwraps the multiple layers of meaning behind cellular towers disguised as palm trees and artificial stones that hide outdoor sockets.
+The exhibition also includes m-a-u-s-e-r’s Natural Wi-Fi (2015), a project the Stuttgart- and Istanbul-based art, design and architecture duo developed and created during their design residency at MDP over this past summer, which explores both the material byproducts of the Internet as well as how Nature has become the online world’s aesthetic obsession, and unwraps the multiple layers of meaning behind cellular towers disguised as palm trees and artificial stones that hide outdoor sockets.

 Los Angeles Resolution Frontiers (2014) by media design researcher and MDP alumnus Ian Besler (MFA 14) and UCLA Department of Architecture and Urban Design faculty Erin Besler (Besler & Sons) explores the “particularly callous” boundary between “pixelated flatness and approximated forms” created by Google Earth’s world-modeling algorithms for the city of Los Angeles.